wacuuu/workload-collocation-agent/docs/development.rst

 .. contents:: Table of Contents

-Please follow rules from `contributing guide <contributing.rst>`.
+Please follow rules from `contributing guide <contributing.rst>`_ .

 Preparing developer environment
 -------------------------------

-1. Install `epel-release` repository:
+1. Install `epel-release` repository and basic developer tools:

 .. code-block:: shell

-    yum install epel-release
+    yum install epel-release make git which

-Note: that on production system, you should use Python 3.6 as describe `here <install.rst>`.
+Note: that on production system, you should use Python 3.6 as describe `here <install.rst>`_.

 2. Install Python 3.6: